coder/coder/docs/templates/docker-in-docker.md

 ### Use Sysbox in Kubernetes-based templates

 After [installing Sysbox on Kubernetes](https://github.com/nestybox/sysbox/blob/master/docs/user-guide/install-k8s.md), modify your template to use the sysbox-runc RuntimeClass.
-This requires the Kuberentes Terrafom provider version 2.16.0 or greater.
+This requires the Kubernetes Terraform provider version 2.16.0 or greater.

 ```hcl
 terraform {